network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 is ready to transmit data.
 And third, the HTTP elapsed time between issuing the GET request for a 1-byte object and receiving the entire response (noted http_foreign).

-Self probes will provide a single data-point for the duration between of time between when the HTTP GET request for the 1-byte object is issued on the load-generating connection and the full HTTP response has been received (noted http_self).
+Self probes will provide a single data-point for the duration of time between when the HTTP GET request for the 1-byte object is issued on the load-generating connection and the full HTTP response has been received (noted http_self).